sassoftware/viya4-ark/deployment_report/README.md

 The following example produces both the web-viewable report and JSON-formatted data.
 The namespace containing your SAS deployment can be specified by including the `-n` or `--namespace` option.

-**Note**: The `sas` namespace used in the example should be replaced with the namespace containing your SAS deployment.
+**Note**: The `sas` namespace used in the example should be replaced with the namespace containing your SAS Viya platform deployment.

 ```commandline
 python3 viya-ark.py deployment-report --namespace sas